waitingsong/kmore/packages/midway-component-kmore/README.md

 Limitation:
 - not apply on base clase
-- every result of query builder must be "await"ed
+- apply `AsyncFunction` only, means every result of query builder must be "await"ed
 - transaction propagation current supports `PropagationType.REQUIRED` only